-3.2 Bounding Uncertainty for Components in the Perception Chain a quantification of existential uncertainty and cardinality
+3.2.
+Bounding Uncertainty for Components in the Perception Chain

 For each component in the perception chain (sensors, fusion components, classifiers), probabilistic guarantees given under non-adverse conditions and known levels of controllable disturbances of the ego vehicle have to be considered.
 These guarantees include for each type of object: